JANO-PDA/PDA/README.md

-# MCP - Vault Task Management
+# Personal Device Assistant (PDA)

 ## Overview

-MCP is a sophisticated personal digital assistant (PDA) application designed with a post-apocalyptic theme.
-The application offers comprehensive task management capabilities enhanced with immersive RPG elements to create an engaging productivity experience.
+The Personal Device Assistant (PDA) is a sophisticated task management application designed with a post-apocalyptic vault theme.
+It offers comprehensive productivity capabilities enhanced with immersive RPG elements to create an engaging user experience.

-The application helps users organize their daily activities while providing feedback through a unique NPC interaction system, transforming ordinary task completion into an adventure through a wasteland-inspired interface.
+The application helps survivors organize their daily activities while providing feedback through a unique NPC interaction system, transforming ordinary task completion into an adventure through a wasteland-inspired interface.

 ## Core Features